Circassian genocide: Genocide and ethnic cleansing: 1860s

 Commanders of Russian troops in the Western Caucasus: Infantry General Count Nikolai Yevdokimov (left), Governor of the Caucasus and Grand Duke Mikhail Nikolayevich (centre), and Major General D. I. Svyatopolk-Mirsky (right) at Qbaada, 21 May 1864.

 Genocides and mass expulsions of Caucasian natives and Crimean Tatars were perpetrated by the Russian empire during the latter half of 19th century as it expanded southwards and launched extermination campaigns against Circassians, Chechens, Crimean Tatars, and others.
 Pogroms against Jews also intensified across the Russian empire during this period.
-These extermination campaigns were part of Tsarist Russia's "brosok na yug" ("throw to the south") settler-colonial policy of Russification in the Caucasus and surrounding regions.
+These extermination campaigns were part of Tsarist Russia's settler-colonial policy of Russification deemed brosok na yug (бросок на юг; 'push to the south', lit. 'throw to the south') in the Caucasus and surrounding regions.
 Following the Crimean war, the Russian empire forcibly expelled millions of Crimean Tatars and sent Russian settlers to the Crimean peninsula.
-During the 1860s, the Russian imperial army conquered Circassia and launched a scorched-earth campaign of state terror aimed at the extermination or complete expulsion of all Circassian natives from the Caucasus region.
+During the 1860s, the Russian imperial army conquered Circassia and launched a scorched-earth campaign of state terror aimed at the extermination or complete expulsion of all Circassians from the Caucasus region.

-In 1857, Dmitry Milyutin published the idea of mass expulsions of Circassian natives.
+In 1857, Dmitry Milyutin published the idea of expelling the Circassians en masse.
 Milyutin argued that the goal was not to simply move them so that their land could be settled by productive farmers, but rather that "eliminating the Circassians was to be an end in itself – to cleanse the land of hostile elements".
-Tsar Alexander II endorsed the plans to exterminate Circassians, and in June 1861 ordered the launch of a settler-colonial Russification and Christianization programme.
-Milyutin later had been appointed as the minister of war the same year, and from the early 1860s massacres and ethnic cleansing began occurring in the Caucasus.
+Tsar Alexander II endorsed the plans to exterminate the Circassians, and in June 1861 ordered the launch of a settler-colonial Russification and Christianization programme.
+Milyutin was later appointed as Minister of War that same year, and from the early 1860s onward, massacres and ethnic cleansing became regular occurrences in the Caucasus.